-Remove the chicken thighs from the pan, drain on paper towel
+Remove the chicken thighs from the pan, drain on a paper towel

 Serve with a huge side of buttered steamed broccoli

-If oil is hot enough, not much soaks into the chicken so weigh your chicken!
+If the oil is hot enough, not much soaks into the chicken so weigh your chicken!

 Weigh the chicken once it is cooked.
 Weigh the bones and subtract that weight from the previous weight.
 Calculate your macros based on ‘dark meat, boneless, skin on.’
 You will have a more accurate weight.